mattermost/docs/source/configure/configuration-settings.rst

 *Available in legacy Enterprise Edition E20*

-Set how long Mattermost keeps messages and files across specific teams and channels by specifing a name for the custom retention policy, setting a duration value, specifying the teams and channels that will follow this policy.
+Set how long Mattermost keeps messages and files across specific teams and channels by specifying a name for the custom retention policy, setting a duration value, specifying the teams and channels that will follow this policy.

 Data Deletion Time
 ^^^^^^^^^^^^^^^^^^^